 and manner of death.
 The participants are then given training on how to

 gather information at various types of death scenes.
 The week ends

 with a review of courtroom techniques and a discussion on social media's

 impact on next of kin notification.
 This week long course can prepare

 both novice and seasoned investigators to more effectively and

 efficiently process a death scene and gather all of the information

-Participants who have completed the Basic Course are eligible to take the Masters course held every other year.
+Participants who complete this Basic Course are eligible to take the Masters Course held every other year.